MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/multi-enterprises-and-preselected-locations.md

 </html>
 ```

-### 1. Install Distributor loader script
+### 1. Install Booking Engine loader script

-For more details see [getting started section for installing Distributor loader script](../getting-started.md#install-distributor-loader-script).
+For more details see [getting started section for installing Booking Engine loader script](../getting-started.md#install-booking-engine-loader-script).

-### 2. Add buttons for opening Distributor with specific city preselected
+### 2. Add buttons for opening Booking Engine with specific city preselected

-Buttons are disabled on page load, so users can't click the buttons until the Distributor Widget is ready to be used.
+Buttons are disabled on page load, so users can't click the buttons until the Booking Engine Widget is ready to be used.
 We enable it later when it's ready.

-### 3. Initialize Distributor Widget
+### 3. Initialize Booking Engine Widget

-#### 3.1 Set configuration ids of your Distributor
+#### 3.1 Set configuration ids of your Booking Engine

 If you are not sure where to find the configuration ids, see [where to get configuration id](../../faq.md#where-to-get-configuration-id) for details.